 The orthodontists at byte are trained to use a system called Smile Science to create a smile that fits your specific facial features as they plan your treatment.
 Their treatment development software is unique; it analyzes your entire facial structure, rather than just your teeth (like most other companies, including Invisalign).
 They also employ special training procedures that follow treatment procedures outlined by byte founder and Chief Cosmetic Dentist, Dr. John Marashi.

 But how does byte achieve such customized and impressive adjustments so quickly?
 HyperByte.
 It might sound like a comic book name, but HyperByte works, and it’s backed by research and results.
 Using gentle, high-frequency vibrations for five minutes a day, the HyperByte tool helps shift your teeth faster while ensuring comfortable, better-fitting aligners. byte is the only home aligner company offering a tool like HyperByte.

 byte does not share who manufactures their clear aligners.

 Some home aligner companies make it known that they work with well-established clear aligner manufacturers (Candid, for example, works with ClearCorrect). byte does not explicitly share their manufacturing partnership, but they clearly communicate that their aligners are made of safe, BPA-free plastic.

-The total cost to purchase an aligner kit from byte is $1,895.
-This is slightly higher than some other home aligner options, but includes free whitening, aftercare retainers, and the HyperByte device.
+The total cost to purchase an aligner kit from byte is $1,895 for All-Day aligners and $2,245 for At-Night treatment.
+This is slightly higher than some other home aligner options but includes free whitening, aftercare retainers, and the HyperByte device.

 This sticker price covers the cost of your treatment plan, clear aligners, teeth whitening, and the HyperByte device, but not your impression kit (which is $95). byte also includes your first set of retainers with the purchase price, which will save you some money at the end of your treatment.
 Other services, like SmileDirectClub, do not include retainers in the initial price and instead upsell the retainer at the end of treatment for around $100.
 Overall, we think byte offers reasonably strong overall value for the top-notch treatment and technology you’ll receive.